KM3NeT/km3io/README.rst

     :target: https://km3py.pages.km3net.de/km3io

 This software provides a set of Python classes to read KM3NeT ROOT files without having ROOT, Jpp or aanet installed.
-It only depends on Python 3.5+ and the amazing `uproot <https://github.com/scikit-hep/uproot>`__ package and gives you access to the data via numpy arrays.
+It only depends on Python 3.5+ and the amazing `uproot <https://github.com/scikit-hep/uproot>`__ package and gives you access to the data via `numpy <https://www.numpy.org>`__ and `awkward <https://awkward-array.readthedocs.io>`__ arrays.

-It's very easy to use and according to the `uproot <https://github.com/scikit-hep/uproot>`__ benchmarks, it is able to outperform the ROOT I/O performance.
+It's very easy to use and according to the `uproot <https://github.com/scikit-hep/uproot>`__ benchmarks, it is able to outperform the original ROOT I/O performance.

 **Note:** Beware that this package is in the development phase, so the API will change until version ``1.0.0`` is released!